Is a bad course better than no course?

 warm up/ lunch break

-Other Thoughts: wo isnt aweful but its not great. i use it as a warmup for better courses and i used to play here on lunch break as its hardly ever crowded. can be completed in 30 min solo. dont go out of your way to play here if youre visiting, theres better places
+Other Thoughts: wo isnt aweful but its not great. i use it as a warmup for better courses.I used to play here on lunch break as its hardly ever crowded (wonder why). i could finish in 30 min solo. dont go out of your way to play here if youre visiting, if you do you're wasting your time

 No frills course